FEATURED ON THE LISTED GUIDE

 A state-of-the-art digital exhibition is bringing the magic and mystery of Ancient Egypt to Vancouver this fall, and tickets go on sale this week.

-The exhibition was developed in partnership with the National Geographic Society and commemorates the 100th anniversary of one of the greatest archaeological discoveries of all time: the discovery of the boy king’s tomb in 1922.
+The exhibition was developed in partnership with the National Geographic Society and opens on the 100th anniversary of one of the greatest archaeological discoveries of all time: the discovery of the boy king’s tomb in 1922.

 Vancouver is the first city in Canada to host Beyond King Tut and tickets will be available starting Thursday, June 16 at beyondkingtut.com.
 An advance presale for those on the waitlist begins today.